 Kate Faasse is a Senior Lecturer in Health Psychology, in the School of Psychology, Faculty of Science at UNSW Sydney.
 She is an ARC DECRA awardee, and recently received an Early Career Research Award from the International Society for Behavioural Medicine.
 Faasse’s main research area focuses on the nocebo effect – the dark side of the placebo effect – where negative expectations can cause unpleasant side effects.
 Her research explores how nocebo effects form, and how we can stop them.

 Dr Lucas Lixinski is a Professor in the Faculty of Law & Justice, UNSW Sydney.
-His work analyzes how the law shapes identity via cultural heritage protections.
+His work analyses how the law shapes identity via cultural heritage protections.
 His latest book, Legalized Identities, argues that cultural heritage law helps us redefine our societies in the aftermath of a war or dictatorship in deeper ways than we usually acknowledge.
 The book also argues that racist monuments to the past should not remain unchanged.